deepakpillai/FaceMatch/README.md

 [Next step]

-Moving from VGG16 to FaceNet or to OpenFace to get a better face feature embedding
+Moving from VGG16 to FaceNet or to OpenFace to get a better facial feature embedding